Kayla101197/MESA_Accreting_2.5Msun/README.md

 Full documentation for MESA can be viewed [here](https://docs.mesastar.org/).

-If you have any questions or problems regarding the use of the MESA files contained in this repository, please email me at kayla.martin@mq.edu.au.
+If you have any questions or problems regarding the use of the MESA files contained in this repository, please email me at kayla.martin@students.mq.edu.au.